REASY/akka-http-vs-akka-grpc/README.md

 | Get nested type | 72000 | 72000 | 0  | 0%	  | 120	  | 1   |  1	   | 2        | 3        | 7        | 917  | 2    | 22      |

 ### Why `Akka gRPC` performing worst than `Akka HTTP`?
-I run both load-tests with [Java Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) to get some understanding what can be an issue.
+I run both load-tests again with [Java Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) turned-on to get some understanding what can be an issue.
 Here is the link to [jfr files](https://drive.google.com/open?id=1RUcjsRUwTcBDqLDWqimxc6K0MVbtuDSL).
 To open them you have to have installed Oracle JDK and use [Java Mission Control](https://www.oracle.com/technetwork/java/javaseproducts/mission-control/index.html).
 I guess the root cause might be GC, it triggers more often for `Akka gRPC` load test (Allocation rate is 1.652 times higher).
 But intuitively it seems that protobuf serialization/deserialzation should be faster and more GC-friendly.
 Though [Akka-gRPC](https://github.com/akka/akka-grpc#project-status) team says it's production-ready.

 ### CPU usage
 ![CPU usage](benchmark/results/jmc/CPU.PNG)